projectsbyif/data-permissions-catalogue/_patterns/emergency-contacts.md

   - url: /images/emergency-access.svg

 advantages:
-  - regaining access doesn't rely on remembering secret answers or having other multi-factors like a generators, object or text message
+  - Regaining access doesn't rely on remembering secret answers or having other multi-factors like a generators, object or text message

 limitations:
-  - relies on trust between people and who they nominate
+  - Relies on trust between people and who they nominate
-  - people can be socially engineered into nominating
+  - People can be socially engineered into nominating someone

 examples:
   - title: LastPass